niklaskobi/django-sso/README.md

 ]
 ```

-4) In the admin panel you can see now new section, named `SINGLE SIGN-ON`.
-And in `Subordinated services` you should be create new.
-With next fields:
+4. In the admin panel you will see a new section named `SINGLE SIGN-ON`.
+And in `Subordinated services` you should create a new entry with:

-- `Name` - Human name of service
+- `Name` - Human name of the service
-- `Base url` - URL for redirects and access to service endpoints from server side.
+- `Base url` - URL for redirects and access to service endpoints from the server.
 (Like https://your-service.example).
-- `Enabled` - Are Subordinated service active.
-(Inactive services can’t communicate with server side and server side can’t communicate with it)
+- `Enabled` - Are subordinated services active.
+(Inactive services can’t communicate with the server and the server can’t communicate with it)
-- `Token` - Automatically generated token you should past to `settings.py ` to your service to `SSO_TOKEN` variable.
+- `Token` - Automatically generated token you should paste into your services `settings.py`.
+Copy this for the next step of configuring the client.

 Then server side is ready to use!

 ##### Optional settings

-You also can provide the timeout of communication with subordinated services via variable in **settings.py**  named as `SSO_SUBORDINATE_COMMUNICATION_TIMEOUT`.
-This is timeout in seconds.
-Default value is 0.1s (100ms) per one service.
+You also can provide the timeout for the communication with subordinated services via a variable in `settings.py`  named `SSO_SUBORDINATE_COMMUNICATION_TIMEOUT`.
+This timeout is defined in seconds with a default value of 0.1s (100ms) per registered service.

 ### Client side

-When library attached to client side project.
-Admin login form will overridden with same view as `login/` in client side.
+When the library is attached to the client side project, the admin login form will be overridden with same view as `login/` at client side.

-1) Add `django_sso`.`sso_service` to `INSTALLED_APPS`
+1) Add `django_sso.sso_service` to `INSTALLED_APPS`

 ```python
 # project/settings.py